MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/wdsutil-add-imagedriverpackages.md

 ---
-title: add-ImageDriverPackages
+title: wdsutil add-imagedriverpackage
-description: Reference article for add-ImageDriverPackages, which adds driver packages from the driver store to a boot image. ms.topic: reference ms.assetid: 9dc78909-a4d1-42a2-af8f-21ebcbfe8302 ms.author: lizross
+description: Reference article for wdsutil add-imagedriverpackage, which adds driver packages from the driver store to a boot image. ms.topic: reference ms.assetid: 9dc78909-a4d1-42a2-af8f-21ebcbfe8302 ms.author: lizross